 🌟 Make it happen

 Now that you've introduced your L&D initiatives, everyone needs to engage to keep them rolling.
 Learning can and should be exciting.
-To make sure people not only need but also want to engage with L&D, that's the part where you need to be the most creative.
+To create a learning culture you have to be willing to get yourself and your people excited for it.
+Genuine excitement is contagious and an undervalued tool when it comes to continuous learning.
+Make sure people not only need but also want to engage with L&D, and that's the part where you need to be the most creative.

 How do you build a scalable, flexible process that accounts for idiosyncrasies?
 It's challenging because people have different interests and motivations, as well as ways of learning.

 The answer is: you don't.
 There's no one-size-fits-all umbrella that will save you.
 You need to know your colleagues; ask them what they like and don't and what they suggest through surveys, chat, a reflective workshop and more.